grubbyplaya/Sonic-2-CE/README.md

 ![](https://raw.githubusercontent.com/grubbyplaya/Sonic-2-CE/master/s2banner.png)

-A currently unfinished port of the Sega Master System version of Sonic 2 to the TI-84+ CE.
+A mostly complete port of the Sega Master System version of Sonic 2 to the TI-84+ CE.

-So far, the game assembles into 32 appvars totaling 443 kilobytes in size.
-Every level works, but there are some image artifacts in some stages.
+The game is 443 kilobytes in size.
+Make sure that every appvar and the launcher is loaded into archive memory, as the game will crash if any appvar is stored in RAM.

 # Controls